Petires/detFoam/README.md

 # detfoam
-Deflagration-to-detonation transition solver compatible with up-to-date version of OpenFOAM coupled with chemistry preprocessor.
+Aim of this project is to create Deflagration-to-detonation transition solver compatible with up-to-date version of OpenFOAM coupled with chemistry preprocessor.
+At the moment only preprocessor is available.